rob-windsor/msgraph-training-authentication/lab.md

 1. Open the **App_Start/Startup.Auth.cs** file.
 This is where authentication begins using the OWIN middleware.

-1. Verify that the `Scope` variable in your code is equal to `openid email profile offline_access Mail.Read`.
+1. Verify that the `Scope` variable in your code is equal to `AuthenticationConfig.BasicSignInScopes + " email Mail.Read"`.
 Change it if needed.

     ```csharp
     app.UseOpenIdConnectAuthentication(
         new OpenIdConnectAuthenticationOptions
         {
             // The `Authority` represents the v2.0 endpoint - https://login.microsoftonline.com/common/v2.0
-        // The `Scope` describes the initial permissions that your app will need.
-See https://azure.microsoft.com/documentation/articles/active-directory-v2-scopes/

-        ClientId = clientId,
-        Authority = String.Format(CultureInfo.InvariantCulture, aadInstance, "common", "/v2.0"),
+            Authority = AuthenticationConfig.Authority,
+            ClientId = AuthenticationConfig.ClientId,
-        RedirectUri = redirectUri,
+            RedirectUri = AuthenticationConfig.RedirectUri,
-        Scope = "openid email profile offline_access Mail.Read",
-        PostLogoutRedirectUri = redirectUri,
+            PostLogoutRedirectUri = AuthenticationConfig.RedirectUri,
+            Scope = AuthenticationConfig.BasicSignInScopes + " email Mail.Read", // a basic set of permissions for user sign in & profile access "openid profile offline_access"
             TokenValidationParameters = new TokenValidationParameters
             {
                 ValidateIssuer = false,
                 // In a real application you would use IssuerValidator for additional checks, like making sure the user's organization has signed up for your app.
                 //     IssuerValidator = (issuer, token, tvp) =>
                 //     {
                 //        //if(MyCustomTenantValidation(issuer))
                 //        return issuer;
                 //        //else
                 //        //    throw new SecurityTokenInvalidIssuerException("Invalid issuer");
                 //    },
+                //NameClaimType = "name",
             },
     ```

     >Note:  When an authorization code is received, the code is redeemed for an access token and a refresh token which are stored in cache.

     ```csharp
-    Notifications = new OpenIdConnectAuthenticationNotifications
+                Notifications = new OpenIdConnectAuthenticationNotifications()
                 {
-      // If there is a code in the OpenID Connect response, redeem it for an access token and refresh token, and store those away.
-      AuthorizationCodeReceived = async (context) =>
+                    AuthorizationCodeReceived = OnAuthorizationCodeReceived,
+                    AuthenticationFailed = OnAuthenticationFailed,
+                }
+            });
+    }

+    private async Task OnAuthorizationCodeReceived(AuthorizationCodeReceivedNotification context)
     {
-        var code = context.Code;
-        string signedInUserID = context.AuthenticationTicket.Identity.FindFirst(ClaimTypes.NameIdentifier).Value;
-        TokenCache userTokenCache = new MSALSessionCache(signedInUserID,
-          context.OwinContext.Environment["System.Web.HttpContextBase"] as HttpContextBase).GetMsalCacheInstance();
-        ConfidentialClientApplication cca =
-          new ConfidentialClientApplication(clientId, redirectUri, new ClientCredential(appKey), userTokenCache,null);
-        string[] scopes = { "Mail.Read" };
-        try
-        {
+        // Upon successful sign in, get the access token & cache it using MSAL
+        IConfidentialClientApplication clientApp = MsalAppBuilder.BuildConfidentialClientApplication(new ClaimsPrincipal(context.AuthenticationTicket.Identity));
-          AuthenticationResult result = await cca.AcquireTokenByAuthorizationCodeAsync(code, scopes);
+        AuthenticationResult result = await clientApp.AcquireTokenByAuthorizationCode(new[] { "Mail.Read" }, context.Code).ExecuteAsync();
     }
-        catch (Exception eee)
+    ```

+    ```csharp
+    public static IConfidentialClientApplication BuildConfidentialClientApplication()
     {
+        return BuildConfidentialClientApplication(ClaimsPrincipal.Current);
     }

-      },
-      AuthenticationFailed = (notification) =>
+    public static IConfidentialClientApplication BuildConfidentialClientApplication(ClaimsPrincipal currentUser)
     {
-        notification.HandleResponse();
-        notification.Response.Redirect("/Error?message=" + notification.Exception.Message);
+        IConfidentialClientApplication clientapp = ConfidentialClientApplicationBuilder.Create(AuthenticationConfig.ClientId)
+              .WithClientSecret(AuthenticationConfig.ClientSecret)
+              .WithRedirectUri(AuthenticationConfig.RedirectUri)
+              .WithAuthority(new Uri(AuthenticationConfig.Authority))
+              .Build();

+        // After the ConfidentialClientApplication is created, we overwrite its default UserTokenCache with our implementation
+        MSALPerUserMemoryTokenCache userTokenCache = new MSALPerUserMemoryTokenCache(clientapp.UserTokenCache, currentUser ??
+ClaimsPrincipal.Current);

-        return Task.FromResult(0);
+        return clientapp;
     }
-    }
     ```

-1. Open the **Models/MsalSessionCache.cs** file.
-Notice that the token is persisted in session state.
+1. Open the **Utils/MSALPerUserMemoryTokenCache.cs** file.
+Notice that the token is persisted in a `MemoryCache`.
 In case of a load-balanced application, such as an Azure Web App with multiple instances, you may need to centrally persist the state to avoid forcing the user to log on multiple times.

     ```csharp
+    /// <summary>
+    /// Loads the user token cache from memory.
+    /// </summary>
-    public void Load()
+    private void LoadUserTokenCacheFromMemory()
     {
-      SessionLock.EnterReadLock();
-      cache.Deserialize((byte[])httpContext.Session[CacheId]);
-      SessionLock.ExitReadLock();
+        string cacheKey = GetMsalAccountId();

+        if (string.IsNullOrWhiteSpace(cacheKey))
+            return;

+        // Ideally, methods that load and persist should be thread safe.
+MemoryCache.Get() is thread safe.
+        byte[] tokenCacheBytes = (byte[])memoryCache.Get(GetMsalAccountId());
+        UserTokenCache.DeserializeMsalV3(tokenCacheBytes);
     }

+    /// <summary>
+    /// Persists the user token blob to the memoryCache.
+    /// </summary>
-    public void Persist()
+    private void PersistUserTokenCache()
     {
-      SessionLock.EnterWriteLock();

-      // Optimistically set HasStateChanged to false.
-We need to do it early to avoid losing changes made by a concurrent thread.
-      cache.HasStateChanged = false;

-      // Reflect changes in the persistent store
-      httpContext.Session[CacheId] = cache.Serialize();
-      SessionLock.ExitWriteLock();
+        string cacheKey = GetMsalAccountId();

+        if (string.IsNullOrWhiteSpace(cacheKey))
+            return;

+        // Ideally, methods that load and persist should be thread safe.MemoryCache.Get() is thread safe.
+        memoryCache.Set(GetMsalAccountId(), UserTokenCache.SerializeMsalV3(), cacheDuration);
     }
     ```